 Speaking of relaxing, there are many little things you can do.
 They range from practising mindfulness to reading an inspirational and riveting book to meditating or listening to audio books.
 Just get your mind off the flight and into something else.
 Buy a meditation book if you've never tried this - the exercises will both divert your attention and keep you relaxed.

-I've also, with practice, become acceptably good at seeing movies in my mind - you may have heard of that exercise in which you pretend you're watching a movie reel and put whatever you want on it?
+I've also, with practice, become acceptably good at seeing movies in my mind - you may have heard of that exercise, in which you pretend you're watching a movie reel and put whatever you want on it?

-My movie reel usually has me at my destination.
+My movie reel usually starts at my destination.
 If I'm headed to Paris my movie reel will have the requisite Eiffel Tower and Montmartre but it will also have me ripping apart a baguette, dipping a biscuit in a cup of chocolate chez Paul, picking up a book at Shakespeare and Co or window shopping on the Rue de Rivoli.
 It will be so real I can smell the croissants in the boulangerie.

 Most inflight entertainment systems have some kind of meditation or relaxation exercises.
 Do them.
 Don't neglect the physical relaxation exercises and the breathing: a tense body does not make for a relaxed mind.

 Go talk to your doctor and see if she says sedatives or sleeping pills are in your future.
-Some prescribe beta blockers to reduce anxiety or antidepressants - but again, that's between you and your doctor.
+Some prescribe beta blockers to reduce anxiety, or antidepressants - but again, that's between you and your doctor.